 Head Cross Country Coach

-Dave Denny will be entering his third season as the head men's and women's cross country coach at Avila University.
+Dave Denny will be entering his fourth season as the head men's and women's cross country coach at Avila University.
 In his first two years at Avila, he successfully qualified a men's runner – Adam McGovern – for the NAIA national championships.

 Denny is a native of Raytown, Missouri and is a graduate of Raytown South High School, where he competed on three cross country teams that placed first, second, and third in state.
 He is also a graduate of the University of Central Missouri, where he competed in cross country and track.